deejaygraham/intro-to-coding/00 - intro/transcript.md

 Sending command to siri is really running a program with different inputs.
 Show me a map of Newcastle city centre and show me a map of France are the same command (Show me a map), it's just the "Which Map" or which part of the map that changes.

+### Voyager

+Two of the oldest computers (and computer programs) still around are by now about 13 billion miles away at the very edge of our solar system.
+They are the Voyager 1 and 2 spacecraft that were built in the 1970s and launched to tour the solar system.
+Each had a total amount of memory less than the picture you are looking at now (63 kilobytes) and were engineered to constantly overwrite data with new data once the old data was sent back to earth.

 ## Type of Programs

 Batches - payroll, cheques, banks - overnight runs